Maryland's Graduated Licensing System

-- Learner's permit holders under the age of 25 must:
+Learner's permit holders under the age of 25 must:

 - Hold the learner's permit for a minimum of nine (9) months,

-- Maintain a conviction-free driving record during this time period, and
+- Maintain a conviction-free driving record, and

 - The Maryland driving school will electronically submit verification of completion to the MVA.

-Parents Please Note
+Parents Please Note:

-- If a new driver under 18 is cited for a moving violation, the MVA will notify the cosigner.
+- If a new driver under 18 is cited for a moving violation, the MVA will notify the co-signer.

-Things to Remember
+Things to Remember:

 Home School Coordinators